vegax87/dgx_spark_config/dgx-spark-setup.md

 # Conclusion

-You now have a **python env with all libraries optimized for GDX Spark**.
+You now have a **Python environment with all libraries optimized for DGX Spark**.

-If you would need to create a new env just re-install all packages with the build wheel.
+If you need to create a new environment, simply reinstall all packages using the built wheels.

-Including:
+This optimized environment includes:

-- latest CUDA libraries
+- Latest CUDA libraries
 - Triton compiled for SM 12.x
 - PyTorch rebuilt for Grace + Blackwell
-- support for FP4/FP8 Tensor Cores
+- Support for FP4/FP8 Tensor Cores
-- support for GPUDirect Storage
+- Support for GPUDirect Storage
-- support for 2:4 sparsity acceleration
+- Support for 2:4 sparsity acceleration